 Training Camp • Cybersecurity Glossary

-Poison Reverse is a technique used in routing protocols where a router sends a route back to the neighbor it received it from, with an infinite metric, to prevent routing loops in a network.
+Poison reverse is a loop-prevention technique in distance-vector routing protocols where a router advertises a route back to the neighbor it learned that route from, but with an infinite metric, explicitly telling that neighbor the route is unreachable through this path.
+It strengthens the simpler split-horizon rule to keep routers from forming routing loops.

 View All Courses →